CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/installation.rst

    :width: 70%
    :alt: Showing the installation screen root

-3. Apply the vendordep via WPILib VSCode `Adding Offline Libraries <https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html#adding-offline-libraries>`__
+3. Apply the vendordep via WPILib VS Code `Adding Offline Libraries <https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html#installing-libraries>`__

 Online
 ^^^^^^

-Users in FRC can install Phoenix without an installer using WPILib's `Install New Libraries <https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html#libraries>`__ functionality.
+Users in FRC can install Phoenix without an installer using WPILib's `Install New Libraries <https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html#libraries>`__ functionality in VS Code.
 This requires the user to have an installation of WPILib on their machine.

 To begin, open WPILib VS Code and click on the WPILib icon in the top right.